Libertas007/OldBoatLang/README.md

 `LISTEN TO x`

-ReturnS the new value of variable.
+Returns the new value of variable.

 ### Control flow